Get To Know

 Richard Franks

-Creative Adviser - Sandwell + Walsall
+Creative Adviser - Walsall

 I am the Creative Adviser for Sandwell and Walsall and am also a creative producer, graphic designer, and participatory artist.
 I have over twenty years of experience managing and delivering community-focused award-winning projects within the cultural, community, heritage, learning, and health and wellbeing sectors.
 I have lived in the Black Country for most of my life and am proud to call it home.